 The Janus Si2SbBi monolayer has a hexagonal honeycomb structure, which is clearly visible from the top view, where each group V atom is bonded to three Si atoms to build a hexagonal lattice (see Figure 1).
 The broken centrosymmetry of the crystal structure is due to the difference in the group V atoms (Sb and Bi atoms) bound to Si atoms.

 To obtain structure optimization and electronic properties, we perform the DFT calculation implemented in the Quantum ESPRESSO package [16].
-The Perdew-Burke-Ernzerhof (PBE) functional of generalized gradient approximation (GGE) [18] is employed as the exchange-correlation functional without spin-orbit coupling, while the pseudopotentials are chosen to be ultrasoft [19].
-We do not consider the spin-orbit coupling in our calculation because it does not investigate phenomena that are significantly influenced by them, such as the Rashba effect, spin Hall effect, spin ballistic, and others.
-In our DFT calculation, the structure of Janus Si2SbBi monolayer is modeled as a periodic slab with a large vacuum layer of 20 Å to eliminate interaction between adjacent layers.
-In this case, we set a kinetic energy cutoff of 60 Ry, a 12×12×1 Monkhorst-Pack k-mesh to sample Brillouin zone integration and the crystal geometries were subjected to complete relaxation until the force acting on each atom was below 1×105 eV/Å. The optimized structural-related parameters obtained from the calculations are presented in Table 1.
+The Perdew-Burke-Ernzerhof (PBE) functional of generalized gradient approximation (GGA) [18] is employed as the exchange-correlation function without spin-orbit coupling, while the pseudopotentials are chosen to be ultrasoft [19].
+We do not consider spin-orbit coupling in our calculation because it does not investigate phenomena that are significantly influenced by them, such as the Rashba effect, spin Hall effect, spin ballistic, and others.
+In our DFT calculation, the structure of the Janus Si2SbBi monolayer is modeled as a periodic slab with a large vacuum layer of 20 Å to eliminate interaction between adjacent layers.
+In this case, we set a kinetic energy cutoff of 60 Ry, a 12×12×1 Monkhorst-Pack k-mesh to sample Brillouin zone integration, and the crystal geometries were subjected to complete relaxation until the force acting on each atom was below 1×105 eV/Å. The optimized structural-related parameters obtained from the calculations are presented in Table 1.
 The optimized tetrahedron method was implemented [20] to calculate the DOS, which is defined as the number of states at a given energy.

 We obtained the optimized lattice constants for Janus Si2SbBi monolayer and SiSb monolayer are 4.054 Å and 4.049 Å, respectively.
 The bond lengths of Si-Sb (dSi-Sb) and Si-Bi (dSi-Bi) for Janus Si2SbBi monolayer are 2.6454 Å and 2.6453 Å, respectively.
 For the optimized SiSb monolayer atomic position, we found the bond length of Si-Sb atoms is 2.5952 Å. In general, we ﬁnd that these parameters are in good agreement with previous studies [14].

-Having information about the band structure, the TE properties of this material were calculated using the Boltzmann transport equation along with the constant relaxation time approximation (CRTA) [21] implemented in BoltzTraP2 code [17].
+Having information about the band structure, the TE properties of this material were calculated using the Boltzmann transport equation along with the constant relaxation time approximation (CRTA) [21] implemented in the BoltzTraP2 code [17].
 Here, the relaxation time (τ) of electrons was fixed to 10 fs as proposed by [22].
 The calculation of transport parameters is carried out using temperature variations ranging from 300 K to 600 K.